mobify/mobify-code-style/css/class-naming-conventions/readme.md

 </button>
 ```

 In situations like this it is tempting to just style the icon's class inside of the button.
 However, this practice is poor and creates tight coupling between the Button and Icon components that shouldn't exist.
-As a rule of thumb, a component should only know about what it's responsible for; it should be unaware of anything external to itself.
-Continuing with this example, the Icon is an external component, therefore the Button component should be completely unaware there there is even such thing as icon classes, like `c-icon`.
+As a rule of thumb, a component should only know about what it's responsible for; it shouldn't be aware of anything external to itself.
+Since Icon is an external component, the Button component should be completely unaware that of `c-icon`.

 The solution to this challenge is to instead give the external component a new class that our new component can know about, like `c-button__icon`.
-By doing it in this way the external Icon component is, for all intents and purposes, being treated as a sub-component of the Button component.
-This method also has the benefit of being free of any (tight) coupling between the components.
-Both components can change, be added or removed, without really effecting the other in an unpredictable way.
+This way, the component is treated like a sub-component of Button, and eliminates any tight coupling between the components.
+Both components can change, be added or removed, without affecting the other in an unpredictable way.

 So, to summarize...